VoteClimate: Maximise Your Vote To Save The Planet

 And remember: there are many at all levels within the mainstream parties who support strong action on climate.
 By joining VoteClimate we give them greater influence over their party's climate policies.

-If VoteClimate members are willing to vote for any party, that gives us the maximum influence on party manifestos at the next general election.
+If VoteClimate members are willing to vote tactically for any party with ambitious climate policies, that gives us the maximum influence on party manifestos at each election.

-Local elections will be held in May 2024.
-We will ask all members to vote Green in local elections to show how much support VoteClimate has, which will strengthen our negotiating position before the next general election.
+At local elections we will ask our members to vote Green in most wards to show how much support there is for strong environmental policies, which strengthens our negotiating position before national and other elections.

 Once we know how many people are going to vote climate in each constituency, we can work out which parties can possibly win in that constituency if we all vote as a block.
 Of the parties that can win with our votes, we can swing behind the one promising the greatest action on climate.
 We can achieve so much more working together than we can as individuals.

-Every extra signed-up VoteClimate member gives us a little bit more influence over party manifestos at the next general election.
+Every extra signed-up VoteClimate member gives us a little bit more influence over party manifestos at each election.

 See "Why do I need to become a member of VoteClimate?" above.

-Two weeks before the next general election we will obtain the predicted results in each seat.
+Two weeks before each election we will obtain the predicted results in each seat.
 Any party, which could win the seat if all VoteClimate members in that constituency voted for them, will be considered.

-Good news: this idea works equally well to pressurise and incentivise parties standing in the UK general election outside England.
+Good news: this idea works equally well to pressurise and incentivise parties standing in UK selections outside England.
 We will evaluate their climate policies in the same way and recommend who to vote for on the same basis.

 Maybe.
 But VoteClimate is about the art of the possible.
 By voting as a block we have the power to turn the first-past-the-post system on its head and use it to bring desperately needed change.

-Our mission is to ensure that whichever party wins the next election, they have made significant commitments to tackle climate change.
-So our recommendation of who to vote for has to be based on national manifestos.
+Our mission is to ensure that whichever party wins an election, they have made significant commitments to tackle climate change.
+So our recommendation of who to vote for has to be based on UK/devolved manifestos.

 By joining VoteClimate, we maximise the influence of those within the mainstream parties who are serious about climate.